ShogunPanda-archive/jest-additional-expectations/README.md

 ## Copyright

-Copyright (C) 2018 and above Shogun <shogun@cowtech.it>.
+Copyright (C) 2019 and above Shogun <shogun@cowtech.it>.

-Licensed under the MIT license, which can be found at https://choosealicense.com/licenses/mit.
+Licensed under the ISC license, which can be found at https://choosealicense.com/licenses/isc.